rsaarelm/advent-of-code/README.md

   to the year and the day in the `input/` subdirectory, 2018-12-14 becomes `input/1814.txt`.

-* You can add one or more examples in a file with the day's prefix followed by any non-numeric characters, eg. `input/1814a.txt`.
+* You can add one or more examples for a given day in a file named after the day's prefix in `examples/`, eg. `examples/1814.txt`.
 The example file can have multiple regions of inputs and expected answers separated by `%` alone in a line.

   Example file with input and expected outputs: